 2. They may defend the claim

 To do this they will need to prepare and file two forms:

-Notice of intention to defend (see Sample documents and forms) and Defence (see Sample documents and forms).
+Notice of intention to defend (see sample in Sample documents and forms) and Defence (see sample in Sample documents and forms).
 They have 28 days from the date they received their copy of your claim forms to file this form with the magistrates court.

 After they have filed their defence, they must also serve you with their defence forms.

 A counterclaim means the other driver holds you responsible for the damage to their car or property and they are going to claim damages from you to recover the cost of repairs.
 They do this by filing a Notice of intention to defend form and a Defence and counterclaim form (see sample in Sample documents and forms) for their damages.

 If you do receive a counterclaim, you must defend yourself by completing an Answer to the counterclaim, filing it with the court and serving it on the defendant within 14 days.
 The court may not provide a form for this, so use the sample form on page 80 as a guide.
 If you receive a counterclaim, you should get legal advice quickly to work out what you should do next.